The Best Types of Magnesium

 Taurate is an amino acid that is responsible for regulating blood sugar.
 When combined with magnesium, the two may help promote healthy blood sugar levels.
 There's also some evidence suggesting that magnesium taurate may help promote healthy blood pressure levels.

 In rats with high blood pressure, it was found that blood pressure levels significantly dropped when consuming magnesium taurate.

 It's important to note that more research is needed to determine whether magnesium taurate is as effective in humans as in rodents.

 When you add magnesium and chlorine together, the elements will form salts because it's unstable in this form.
 Magnesium chloride is an excellent option for a multipurpose supplement because the digestive tract easily absorbs it.

 In most cases, this form of magnesium is used to treat:

-You'll also find this type of magnesium in our creams and other topicals, like Inner Warrior+ Cream.
+You'll also find this type of magnesium in all of our premium blends, like Inner Warrior+ Cream!
 The topical form is used primarily for sore muscles, and many people state that these creams improve blood flow to the muscles and can help alleviate soreness.

 With Inner Warrior+ Calming Relief DMSO Cream's unique combination of ingredients, you can experience relief from not only muscle soreness, but nerve pain and other discomforts too!

 With one application of this fast-absorbing, non-greasy cream, you can feel calming long-lasting relief in just 5 minutes or less!